 Who will be investing via FDI in India?
 Are they some foreign charity organizations or are they foreign businesses?
 And if its a business, don’t they expect to make at least $101 if they invest $100 as FDI in Indian economy?

-So if an american IT company opens shop in India, it means they can hire software professionals at a fraction of cost of hiring similar professionals in America.
+So if an American IT company opens shop in India, it means they can hire software professionals at a fraction of the cost of hiring similar professionals in America.
 They can thus save money.
 Or if a Korean smart phone company enters India, it means they have seen a large market potential to sell their products in India.